furrtek/SiliconRE/Konami/007121/README.md

 * CLK6=$H2_BUF ?
 * CLK8=$CK24_1 ?

-# Pins

-See file 007121.ods

 # Registers

-`Unused` means that there's no latch for the given bit of the given register, writing to it does nothing.
+`Unused` means that there's no latch for the given bit, writing to it does nothing.

 * Register 0: X scroll value, lower 8 bits
 * Register 1: